ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 * The amount of storage that can be allocated and used in the virtual data center is unlimited.
 Charges are hourly based on GB of allocated storage.
 * The amount of inbound and outbound public networking is unlimited.
 Public outbound bandwidth is charged per GB.

-For more information, see [VMware Solutions Shared pricing](/docs/vmwaresolutions?topic=vmwaresolutions-shared_pricing).
+For more information, see [VMware Shared pricing](/docs/vmwaresolutions?topic=vmwaresolutions-shared_pricing).

 ### Virtual data center name
 {: #shared_ordering-inst-name}